 3. You only sort of give your gymnast permission to enjoy the sweet treats and “fun foods”

-The solution for learning to eat in a balanced and healthful way is giving your gymnast unconditional permission to enjoy all foods.
+The solution for learning to eat in a balanced and healthful way is giving your athlete unconditional permission to enjoy all foods.

-By allowing your gymnast sweets, in moderation (90/10 rule, 1-2 servings a day), they won’t feel over-restricted or like they have to “earn” the sweets.
+By allowing your gymnast sugar or sweets, something daily for most families, they won’t feel over-restricted or like they have to “earn” the sweets.

 Your gymnast will be able to enjoy the sweet treats or leave them, because they know they’ll be offered again anytime.
 This is what lessens obsession and cravings.

 If you only sort of allow them to enjoy the sweet treats and fun foods, like on a day they worked out or ate their vegetables, the trust won’t be there.
-I know as a parent that you’re afraid if you allow sweets too frequently that your gymnast will eat too much, but it’s often the opposite that happens.
+I know as a parent that you’re afraid if you allow sweets too frequently that your gymnast will eat too much.
+However, it’s often the opposite that happens.